Order Code: M731MSDS sheet

 |Colour||Light yellow powder|

-8-Hydroxyquinolinolato-lithium (Liq), coupled with aluminium (Al), is commonly used as electron injection layer (EIL) materials in organic electronic devices.
-Normally, only very thin layer (1-2 nm) Liq is needed for efficient electron injection from the electrode to electron transport layer (ETL) materials.
+8-Hydroxyquinolinolato-lithium (Liq), coupled with aluminium (Al), is commonly used as an electron injection layer (EIL) material in organic electronic devices, particularly OLEDs.
+Normally, only a very thin layer (1-2 nm) Liq is needed for efficient electron injection from the electrode to the electron transport layer (ETL).

 Liq/Al has also been widely known to be an effective cathode system towards general electron transport layer materials.
 It has also been reported that ultrathin Liq interlayers can greatly enhance the operational stability of light-emitting diodes .